Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Introduction

 \section{Introduction}

-Turbulence inevitably appears wherever non-linear flows are at play, which applies to virtually all astrophysical plasmas, such as the solar wind~\citep{Engelbrecht2022}, the interstellar medium~\citep{Elmegreen2004}, or the intracluster medium~\citep{Ryu2012}.
-It plays a key role in answering questions about the physics of cosmic rays, such as those regarding transport and energization processes, as well as the effects of self-generated turbulence and dynamically relevant pressure~\citep{Amato2018}.
-Applications, including \cite{Hopkins2020,Dorner2023,Ewart2024}; and \cite{KamalYoussef2024}, rely on a solid understanding of the transport of fast charged particles through turbulent magnetic fields, which has been intensively studied since \cite{Parker1965}.
+Turbulence inevitably appears wherever nonlinear flows are at play, which applies to virtually all astrophysical plasmas, such as the solar wind~\citep{Engelbrecht2022}, the interstellar medium~\citep{Elmegreen2004}, or the intracluster medium~\citep{Ryu2012}.
+It plays a key role in answering questions about the physics of cosmic rays, such as those regarding transport and energisation processes, as well as the effects of self-generated turbulence and dynamically relevant pressure~\citep{Amato2018}.
+Applications, including those reported by \cite{Hopkins2020}, \cite{Dorner2023}, \cite{Ewart2024} and \cite{KamalYoussef2024}, rely on a solid understanding of the transport of fast charged particles through turbulent magnetic fields, which has been intensively studied since the work of \cite{Parker1965}.
 However, due to the highly complex nature of plasma turbulence and the strong dependence of cosmic-ray transport on turbulence properties, a comprehensive description is difficult to attain.
 This is illustrated by the circumstance that, despite extensive work, existing phenomenological theories are hardly compatible with the available observed cosmic-ray data, as recently discussed by \cite{Kempski2022} and \cite{Hopkins2022a}.